clingen-data-model/allele/source/allele/conceptual/allele_instance/allele_name.md

 title: AlleleName
 layout: conceptual
 model: allele
-description: A human readable, non-canonical name for a CanonicalAllele or AlleleInstance.
+description: A human readable, non-canonical name for a CanonicalAllele or ContextualAllele.

 ---